-Looks like you’d like to get in touch.
-Thanks!
+Thanks for wanting to get in touch!
 We’re all busy people, so I want to respect your valuable time and hope you grant me the same in return.

 I’ve put together a helpful little guide to help navigate if contacting me is the best move.
 Here it is:

 - You’d like my team’s help with your design system efforts.
 We help teams create successful design systems, and offer a range of services to best meet your team’s goals, needs, and budget.
 We offer design system workshops and talks, audits and action plans, ride-along consulting, and production work in collaboration with your team.